 Where to stay and getting there

 Golf Planet Holidays trips are arranged ground-only, so we build the hotel, golf and transfers around you, and flights are an optional ATOL-protected add-on rather than something baked in.
 That keeps you free to fly from your preferred airport on the dates that suit.
 Direct flights from London Gatwick to Marrakech take around 3 hours 40 minutes, Manchester to Marrakech about 3 hours 45 minutes, and Agadir roughly 3 hours 45 to 3 hours 50 minutes from either.
 Marrakech Menara Airport sits only about 4km from the city centre, a private transfer of around 10 to 20 minutes depending on traffic.
+Short, in other words.

 Who Morocco suits

 It’s a strong choice for couples and mixed trips.
 The medina, souks and spa hotels give non-golfers plenty to do while you play, and there’s more on that in our golf holidays for couples in Morocco guide.
 If you’re weighing Morocco against a more familiar option, our Morocco or western Algarve comparison sets the two side by side on weather, value and course quality.
+Our honest steer for a first trip: choose Marrakech over Agadir, because the golf is simply deeper there, and save the coast for a summer return.

 Where our specialists would stay in Morocco